52North/helgoland/README.md

 - explore stations or mobile sensor platforms in a map,
 - select time series by a list selection,
 - visualize and navigate through time series data, trajectory data, profile measurements,
-- create favorites of selected time series
+- create favorites of selected time series,
 - export visualized data as CSV files.

 The application can connect to different Sensor Web endpoints (via 52°North Helgoland API).
 These endpoints provide a thin access layer to sensor data (e.g. offered by SOS servers'databases) via RESTful Web binding with different output formats.